fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 ## <a name = "dh"></a> Data Management ##

 Please follow this procedure when downloading big or important data sets.

 1. Download the data and store it in the freezer folder.
 2. Change the permissions for the data to read-only.
-3. Verify or create and verify the MD5 checksum.
+3. Create and verify the MD5 checksum using command line.
-4. Write a README file that contains: who downloaded the data, where they downloaded it from, when the downloaded it, any verison information for the data, the MD5 checksum information.
+4. Write a README file (.txt) that contains: who downloaded the data, where they downloaded it from, when the downloaded it, any verison information for the data, the MD5 checksum information.

+To create a checksum,

+	$ md5sum urfile1.txt urfile2.txt urfile3.txt > md5.sum

+To see the result of the checksum,

+	$ cat md5.sum
+	595f44fec1e92a71d3e9e77456ba80d1  urfile1.txt
+	71f920fa275127a7b60fa4d4d41432a3  urfile2.txt
+	43c191bf6d6c3f263a8cd0efd4a058ab  urfile3.txt

+To check the checksum value of all files,

+	$ md5sum -c md5.sum
+	urfile1.txt: OK
+	urfile2.txt: OK
+	urfile3.txt: OK

+To check the checksum value of one file,

+	$ echo "595f44fec1e92a71d3e9e77456ba80d1  urfile1.txt" | md5 -c -
+	urfile1.txt: OK

-If the data set comes with the MD5 checksum, copy and paste the checksum into a file named `md5.sum` in the top level of the data directory.
-Otherwise, you'll need to create your own checksum after downloading the data.
-A good tutorial for creating and verifying checksums is [here](http://klassenresearch.orbs.com/Checksums).
-Once you have downloaded the data
+The algorithm would create a .bam file to keep the checksum value.
+A tutorial for creating and verifying checksums is [here](http://klassenresearch.orbs.com/Checksums).

 The MD5 algorithm has some vulnerabilities that you can read about on wikipedia.
 The current standard seems to be SHA2.
 However, MD5 is implemented on most systems including mac and linux and seems to be good enough for non-critical work.

 In the Flaherty Lab we have three levels of data, freezer data, fridge data and bench data.